emacs-eask/cli/docs/index.md

 Eask is a command-line tool that helps you build, lint, and test Emacs Lisp packages.
-It creates a clean environment to sandbox your elisp code without influencing your personal confiugration.
+It creates a clean environment to sandbox your elisp code without influencing your personal configuration.
 Eask aims to be:

 * **Consistent** enough to sandbox across all systems
 * **General** enough to have Emacsers often used commands (byte-compile, checkdoc, etc)